otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/02-laravel-1-rest-apis-postman/02-laravel-1-rest-apis-postman.md

 ...
 ```

-- Retrieves the `id` in the `deleteStudent()` parameter.
+- Retrieve the `id` in the `deleteStudent()` parameter.
-- Checks if the `Student` to retrieve exists:
+- Check if the `Student` to retrieve exists:
-   - If `true`, finds & deletes the `Student` which matches the `id`.
-Also, returns a JSON `Response` containing a message which indicates the `Student` was deleted & a status response code of [202](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/202).
+   - If `true`, find & delete the `Student` which matches the `id`.
+Also, return a JSON `Response` containing a message which indicates the `Student` has been deleted & a status response code of [202](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/202).
-   - If `false`, returns a JSON `Response` containing a message which indicates the `Student` was not found & a status response code of 404.
+   - If `false`, return a JSON `Response` containing a message which indicates the `Student` has not been found & a status response code of 404.

 ### Get All Students
 ```php